 6. Click on “Send SMS Using A Password” link and note down the “Current Secure ID“

 Note: By default a new account gets 30 free credits.
 Sending a text message to Malaysia cost 15 credits per SMS.
-You can refer to the table from this link on how many credits are needed to send a text message to your country.
+You can refer to the credit pricing table to see how many credits are needed to send a text message to your country.
 You should buy more credits because the 30 free credits won’t be enough since you need to test send a few SMS alert to make sure that it’s working.

 7. Go to Yawcam, click Window from menubar and select Motion detection.